Capturing k-ary Existential Second Order Logic with k-ary Inclusion-Exclusion Logic: Defining new operators for INEX

 \subsubsection{Universal inclusion and exclusion quantifiers}

-Next we define a semantics for universal inclusion and exclusion quantifiers $(\Ae x\inc y)$ and $(\Ae x\exc y)$.
+We define semantics for universal inclusion and exclusion quantifiers $(\Ae x\inc y)$ and $(\Ae x\exc y)$.
 Again we allow $y$ to be any $L$-term $t$ and first consider the semantics for these operators from an intuitive perspective.
 For \emph{universal inclusion quantifier} $(\Ae x\!\subseteq\!t)$ a natural reading would be: ``for all $x$ within the values of $t$''.
 This restricted universal quantification is done simply by quantifying $x$ over the set $X(t)$ instead of the whole universe $M$:

 A dualistic reading for \emph{universal exclusion quantifier} $(\Ae x\!\mid\!t)$ is ``for all $x$ outside the values of $t$''.
-This is achieved by quantifying $x$ over the complement of the set $X(t)$: As with existential inclusion and exclusion quantifiers, we can observe the semantics above from a game-theoretic perspective by restricting the allowed moves of the players.
+This is achieved by quantifying $x$ over the \emph{complement} of $X(t)$:

+As with existential inclusion and exclusion quantifiers, we can observe the semantics above from a game-theoretic perspective by restricting the allowed moves of the players.
 This time, when choosing values for $x$, the \emph{falsifying} player may only choose the values of $t$ in the case of inclusion, and the values of $t$ are forbidden from him/her in the case of exclusion.

 Next we define these operators as abbreviations in INEX, aiming for the truth conditions as described above.
 Again we give the definitions in a more general form by using tuples instead of just single variables.
 The definitions here turn out to be much more complicated than the ones for existential quantifiers.